-Meg is a solicitor in the medical negligence department.
+Meg is an associate solicitor in the medical negligence department.

 During her training she assisted Jill Paterson in the product liability and consumer law department, helping clients who have sustained serious injuries as a result of defective products, as well as supporting bereaved families at inquests.
 She previously assisted Sanja Strkljevic and Despina Kavadas in the clinical negligence department acting on behalf of patients and their families in cases involving negligent medical care.